svenakela/ha/README.md

 Please note that the epaper AP is not fast and don't like parallel posts!
 Make sure to run updates in sequence and not in parallel to avoid corrupt images.

 The two classes initialize an hourly update but with a small difference in scheduled time to not interfere with each other.
 With this small time difference the AP has time to load the images in a safe manner.

+#### Setup WSV Water Levels

+You need to set all the config values in the header of the `epaper_small_display_wsv_wasser.py` class.
+Default is Köln/Rhein and it will create a sensor in HA.

+Add this in `apps.yaml`:

+    epaper_small_chart_wsv_wasser:
+      module: epaper_small_display_wsv_wasser
+      class: SmallDisplayChartWsvWasser

+For manual triggering add a script that fires the event `EPAPER_GENERATE_CHART_WSV_WASSER`.
+See above or add it via the HA UI.

+If you let the class update HA with a sensor, the sensor is easily found as "Water Level".